Shubhranshu-Malhotra/Naruto_Characters_Classification/README.md

 Decoding the commit version of the pilot project 1:
 **Commit `Tasks completed`.`Concerns Indentified`.`Concerns solved`**

-Pilot project 1 and pilot project 2 are the buildup to the main project and are being built as a proof of concept and for learning purposes.
+Pilot project 1 and pilot project 2 are buildups to the main project and are being made as a proof of concept and for learning purposes.